SENSUIKAN!

 16 December 1942:

 Arrives at Buna but fails to contact the ground troops.
-While proceeding in uncharted waters, the I-176 is temporarily grounded off the estuary of the Mambare River.
+While proceeding in uncharted waters, I-176 is temporarily grounded off the estuary of the Mambare River.

 17 December 1942: